h0ngcha0/liuhongchao.github.io/_posts/2018-11-21-blockchain-with-scala.md

 title: Blockchain with Scala
 ---

-Yesterday I gave a talk in the local scala meetup titled [Blockchain with Scala](https://www.meetup.com/Scala-Geats/events/255967746/).
+Yesterday I gave a talk in the Gothenburg Scala meetup titled [Blockchain with Scala](https://www.meetup.com/Scala-Geats/events/255967746/).
-A few things were covered and I really enjoyed the discussion.
+A few things were covered in the presentation and I really enjoyed the discussion.

 * The significance of Bitcoin and Blockchain technology in general
 * Dive into how Bitcoin works, the foundation of all blockchains.